Ishidres/Agar.py/README.md

 If you press F2 you can change your speed.
 If you press F3 you can chose how much cells have to appear.
   The maximum is 2000 cells.
-If you press F4 everything is like it was before.
+If you press F4 everything resets.

 Have fun!